 Altoona is a medium-sized city located in the state of Pennsylvania.
 With a population of 45,344 people and 19 constituent neighborhoods, Altoona is the 12th largest community in Pennsylvania.
-Much of the housing stock in Altoona was built prior to World War II, making it one of the older and more historic cities in the country.
+Altoona has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Unlike some cities, Altoona isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Altoona are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Altoona is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Altoona is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Altoona who work in office and administrative support (14.43%), sales jobs (12.15%), and food service (8.99%).
+There are especially a lot of people living in Altoona who work in office and administrative support (14.39%), sales jobs (12.40%), and food service (8.89%).

-The percentage of adults in Altoona with college degrees is slightly lower than the national average of 21.84% for all communities.
-16.17% of adults in Altoona have a bachelor's degree or advanced degree.
+The percentage of adults in Altoona who are college-educated is close to the national average for all communities of 21.84%: 17.11% of the adults in Altoona have a bachelor's degree or advanced degree.

 The people who call Altoona home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Altoona residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Altoona include Irish, Italian, English, and Polish.

 The most common language spoken in Altoona is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and German.